modir/laminas-book/docs/operation.md

 You register an abstract factory with the `setAbstractFactory()` method of the service manager.

-> Abstract factories are a powerful feature, but you should use them only when really necessary, because
+!!! note
-> they negatively impact the performance.
+    Abstract factories are a powerful feature, but you should use them only when really necessary, because they negatively impact the performance.
 It is better to use the usual (non-abstract) factories.

 ### Registering Service Aliases